maread99/beanahead/README.md

   - Newly imported transactions are updated to reflect any missing narration, tags, meta and 'other side' postings defined on the corresponding expected transactions.
   - Reconciled expected transactions are removed from their respective ledgers.

-In keeping with the beancount spirit, beanahead provides all its functionality via a CLI (the underlying functions are available within the codebase should you prefer).
-There are five commands, all subcommands of beanahead.
+In keeping with the `beancount` spirit, `beanahead` provides all its functionality via a CLI (the underlying functions are available within the codebase should you prefer).
+There are five commands, all subcommands of `beanahead`.
 ```
 $ beanahead --help
 usage: beanahead [-h] [--version] {make,addrx,recon,exp,inject} ...